dmart411/ftpclient_project/README.md

 FTP Client
-Project 1 for CNT4713 Net-centric Computing
+Project for CNT4713 Net-centric Computing

-Assignemnt Group 2 Members:
+Collaborators:

-Daniel Martinez
+Daniel Martinez, Alexander Brix

-Alexander Brix
+FTP Client script that connects to the server passed as a command line argument.

-Language Used: Python
+Implemented with TCP sockets and implements the following commands: get put ls delete cd quit